 Meet Michele Peters.
 Mesmerized by books from the time she learned to read, Michele enjoyed writing as well.
 “I’ve always been an avid book lover, devouring fiction and non-fiction alike.
-From reading Mary, Queen of Scots in the 4th grade to Gone with the Wind in 8th grade— to most Roald Dahl and Agatha Christie stories in existence.
+From reading Mary, Queen of Scots in the 4th grade to Gone with the Wind in 8th grade— to most Roald Dahl, Hilary Mantel and Agatha Christie stories in existence.
 I particularly love anything historical and mysteries.”

 A major turning point occurred for Michele as a preteen.
 “My 7th-grade class was studying Greek mythology.
 We were given the assignment to write our own myth.
 My story centered on how ‘evergreens’ got that name.
 The teacher was so impressed with my story she gave me an A++ and asked me to read it in class.
 Being extremely introverted at that time, it was daunting, but I did it.
 When I finished she asked to speak with me after class.
 I will never forget her words that day; they are rooted in my mind.
 She told me I should seriously consider a writing career.
 Her encouragement was the beginning of a life path I love.”